 Reactions to gluten, many of which are also considered typical hypothyroid symptoms, include bloating, irritable bowel syndrome, acid reflux, stomach pains, brain fog, fatigue, hair loss, weight gain, cold intolerance, anxiety, palpitations, joint pain, carpal tunnel, allergies, and panic attacks.

 Not long after having been diagnosed with Hashimoto’s, I had been tested for celiac disease as well as IgE food reactions, but both of those tests were negative.
 I decided to try IgG food sensitivity testing, and the tests revealed that I had IgG reactions to gluten, as well as to dairy proteins (whey and casein).
+(More on dairy further on in this article!)

 Soon after learning of my gluten and dairy sensitivities, I came across a condition known as non-celiac gluten sensitivity (NCGS).
-People with NCGS have celiac-like reactions to gluten, yet they don’t test positive to the typical IgA celiac antibodies — nor do they experience the characteristic damage to intestinal cells that is seen in celiac disease.
+People with NCGS have celiac-like reactions to gluten, yet they don’t test positive for the typical IgA celiac antibodies — nor do they experience the characteristic damage to intestinal cells that is seen in celiac disease.

 My personal and clinical experience has shown that gluten sensitivity is one of the most significant triggers in Hashimoto’s, and most people experience significant health improvements when they remove gluten from their diets.
-In fact, removing gluten can help reverse intestinal permeability (which is always a precursor to autoimmune disease) as well as reduce one’s thyroid antibody levels!
-You can read more about the benefits of a gluten free diet for Hashimoto’s here.

 Dairy

 For me, dairy was a greater reactive food than gluten.
-Eating even tiny amounts of dairy resulted in coughing, bloating, acid reflux, joint pains, and diarrhea.
+Eating even tiny amounts of dairy resulted in coughing, bloating, acid reflux, joint pain, and diarrhea.
 I’ve been dairy free for years now, and my food reactions are all but gone.
 However, a small amount of dairy will still trigger a cough for me.

 Soy

-A soy sensitivity will often present as gut symptoms such as abdominal pain, loose stools, nausea or vomiting, while a significant number of people will also experience mental symptoms such as headaches, dizziness, brain fog, anxiety, depression, fatigue, and insomnia.
+A soy sensitivity will often present as gut symptoms such as abdominal pain, loose stools, nausea, or vomiting, while a significant number of people will also experience mental symptoms such as headaches, dizziness, brain fog, anxiety, depression, fatigue, and insomnia.

 Food Sensitivity Testing

 When we eat the foods that our body is sensitive to, on a daily basis, it is very difficult to connect the foods with the symptoms we are having.
-For example, people who continue to drink milk multiple times a day might be tired, have joint pain, and feel bloated on a daily basis, but won’t be able to pinpoint the symptoms to a possible dairy sensitivity.
+For example, people who continue to drink milk multiple times a day might be tired, have joint pain, and feel bloated on a daily basis, but won’t be able to pinpoint these symptoms as linked to a possible dairy sensitivity.

 This is because every time we eat a problematic food, the body becomes depleted in its ability to protect itself, and the reactions become more chronic, making it more difficult to identify food sensitivities.